 Buying a new property can be daunting.
 When purchasing a property, you must know precisely what you are purchasing.

 Buying a home may be the most significant decision you make, and it is not something you want to dive into without ensuring you are 100% certain of its condition.

-You must know precisely what you are being left with and perform a pre-purchase building inspection, electrical inspection and pre-purchase plumbing inspection to avoid major problems.
+New home buyers must know precisely what they are being left with and perform a pre-purchase building inspection, electrical inspection and pre-purchase plumbing inspection to avoid major problems.

 Doing your research can prevent costly surprises and unnecessary expenses down the track.
-Imagine getting ready to move into your new home only to learn about major plumbing issues.
+Imagine getting ready to move into your new home only to learn about a major plumbing problem.

 Having a plumbing inspection carried out in and around your property is a great way to ensure your new house is in the best condition from the most hot water systems, sewer pipes and sewer layout, leaking taps, blocked drains, water pooling, water hammering, water leaks checks and even gurgling sounds.

 How do I check the plumbing in my house?

-There are multiple areas of your plumbing system that you should look at and preferably by a professional plumber.
+There are multiple areas of your plumbing system that you should perform inspections with and preferably by a professional plumber.

-A licensed plumbing team will know exactly what to look for when conducting their inspection.
+A licensed plumbing team will know exactly what to look for when conducting their pre-purchase plumbing inspection.
 In older homes, there’s a need for pest inspection and plumbing inspections.
 The plumbing may be failing and have significant damage or need an upgrade.

 1. Sewer Lines and drains

-In older properties built years ago, tree roots are more likely to grow inside the pipework.
+In older properties built years ago, grass patches and healthy trees with tree roots growing inside the pipework, particularly the sewer line.
 And over time, pipes can begin to crack and be damaged due to rust, poor installation or changes in water pressure.
 One of the most common plumbing issues that almost every homeowner has faced is clogged sewer lines and drains.
 However, unblocking your drain isn’t the only issue you might encounter.
 Several other issues like foul odours, slow-moving water, recurring clogs, gurgling sound or water hammer noise when the water flows or flooding may often accompany draining issues.